“To be or not to be…?” A great English teacher that is.

 - Our teachers do minimal marking.
-Why bother when there are much better ways to give pupils the feedback they need?
+Why spend ages with a red pen when there are much better ways to give pupils the feedback they need?

 - We never ask for lesson plans.
 Of any kind.
 Ever.

-- Although schemes of work and resources are provided, they are not prescriptive – teachers can adapt them however they like.
+- Although schemes of work and resources are provided, they are not prescriptive – we cherish individual approaches to delivery.

 - There is no pressure to ‘put on a show’ in lessons: A culture of typicality is reinforced by no lesson gradings (outstanding, good, etc).